tsileo/blobstash/docs/under-the-hood.md

 If a file is stored multiple times, metadata are not duplicated.

 A hash contains the backup parts reference, an ordered list of the files hash blobs.

+Metadata are stored in meta blobs.

+## Meta blobs

+A meta blobs contains a set of DB operations.

+### Meta blobs creation

+There is two way to create meta blobs:

+- Create the meta blob client-side and uploading it once finished (with a ``MBPUT`` command).
+- Via a transaction, the server store commands and automatically create and upload the meta blob once the transaction is committed (with ``TXINIT $SERVER $ARCHIVE_MODE``/``TXCOMMIT``.